 Nice, but wrong.
 Some of the new companies forming do have important roles to play, and the university and entrepreneurial people behind them are serious, well-intentioned, determined, and putting their careers and personal money into their efforts.
 Good for them–may they succeed!
-But C4C is being disingenuous, if not deceitful, in attempting to equate its activity with economic development.
+But C4C is being disingenuous, if not deceitful, in attempting to equate its activity with theirs, or with economic development in general.
 At best, C4C might argue that its activity is promoted to look like economic development, to look like the outcomes that the linear model of university technology transfer predicts will come about, if only states put more money into expanded research facilities, proof of concept centers, prototype development funds, patenting, commercialization offices, and paying the expensive salaries of “seasoned business professionals” who otherwise somehow cannot be bothered to start “high-value, success-bound” companies unless they are subsidized by the state to make the effort.
 Boy howdy.

 The Art of Appearing Too Important to Dismantle

 No, there is something else going on, more personal and increasingly more desperate.
 From the information I have, C4C has bloated to a budget of over $15m a year.
 Its income stream cannot justify that level of spending.
-The big budget was premised on investment now (say, in 2009) to reap the benefits years later (say, about now, in 2014)–but it is clear, there are no such benefits.
+The big budget was premised on immediate investment (say, in 2009) to reap the benefits years later (say, about now, in 2014)–but it is clear there are no such benefits.
 There could have been.
 In a random world, there is always luck.
 And C4C apparently has been “unlucky.”
 That is the charitable way to put it.
 “Incompetent,” “foolish,” “manipulative,” “inattentive,” “delusional,” “wasteful,” “undisciplined,” and “self-promotional” are also candidate explanations–ones that C4C certainly will not raise in its introspection to figure out how $100M could disappear so inconsequentially over five years.

 The immediate problem for C4C is simply how to survive without the legacy royalties of the Hall patents to provide free money for any and all schemes.
 This problem is not new: C4C knew this was time was coming when it dismantled UW TechTransfer in 2009.
 Rather than map a course to scale back operations if another “big hit” deal did not come online in the next five years, C4C has doubled down and spent ever more wildly.
 It is as if, when a drought is predicted for five years from now, a farmer goes on a shopping spree to buy more tractors than he needs rather than build, say, water storage facilities.
 The tractors look flashy, but are worthless for the circumstances.